 - Pain and suffering, which comprise the "non-economic" damages in a personal injury lawsuit.
 These damages typically include your mental anguish, stress, inconvenience, and diminution of the quality of your life after the wreck.

-I have been serving the Rocklin and Greater California community since 1982, helping people injured in accidents and their families recover.
+Our law firm has served the Rocklin and Northern California communities since 1982, helping people wrongfully injured in bicycle accidents and their families recover.

 Photos by depositphotos.com